gator1/rundoo/app/README.md

 go run $(ls cmd/portal/*go | grep -v _test.go)
 ```

 From the window that runs registry it will print out if a service is up or down; this is what a registry service does in real life.
+You will also see the heartbeat messages.

 The log service makes all the logs from all the services to go to it and save them in app/app.log.
 It's the first place to look if you run into any issue.
 This is similar to a production environment; the logs could be processed for ELK.

-## Behind the scenes
+## The design
 Registry service receives each service registration, a service endpoints are recorded and can be quried by other services.
-A heartbeat is sent periodicly
+A heartbeat is sent periodically.

+There are four services:
+Registry: service registration and health monitoring.
+Log service: Centralized logging.
+Rundoo Service: Business logic and data persistence
+Portal: Web application and API gateway.

 ## Limitation